top of page

 Privacy Settings and Awareness

 Educate employees about privacy settings on social media platforms.
-Encourage them to review and adjust their privacy preferences to limit the information visible to the public or unknown contacts.
+Encourage employees to review and adjust privacy settings on social media platforms to limit the exposure of sensitive data

 Social Media Policies